Back in July my daughters and I watched Moana for the first time. We were in London, staying with friends 12,000 km from these shores.

 Thankfully the kids are alright.

-About 1:15, we wandered off to the city library, to get some books for the holidays.
+About 1:15pm, we wandered off to the city library, to get some books for the holidays.
 The girls were buzzing, and I asked B, who's all about gymnastics at the moment, if she'd ever want to play rugby.
-"I want to be a wing, so I can run." she said
+"I want to be a wing, so I can run." she said.

-A simplistic thing, that many a child has said I suppose, but I was struck by how important it is for my girls to hear these stories from figures such as the Black Ferns.
+A simplistic thing, that many a child has said I suppose, but I was struck by how important it is for my girls to hear these stories, and see these players like the Black Ferns in person.

 To hear this message from females who are of this land and this place.